puppetlabs/puppet-docs/source/pe/3.2/orchestration_invoke_cli.markdown

 ### Matching Strings and Regular Expressions

 Filter values are usually simple strings.
-These must match _exactly,_ and are case-sensitive.
+These must match _exactly_ and are case-sensitive.

 Most filters can also accept regular expressions as their values; these are surrounded by forward slashes, and are interpreted as [standard Ruby regular expressions](http://www.ruby-doc.org/core/Regexp.html).
 (You can even turn on various options for a subpattern, such as case insensitivity --- `-F "osfamily=/(?i:redhat)/"`.)
 Unlike plain strings, they accept partial matches.